 In this recipe, I also got to use the best creole seasoning recipe ever!
 I am tooting my own horn here because it is that good.
 Plus, it takes less than 5 minutes to blend the spices together which means we don’t have any excuse not to make it

 I always believe that no one can resist peas!
 Put a bowl of cooked sweet peas in front one someone and watch them devour it!
 Those cute little peas make any recipe taste better

-Can I make these recipe with Sweet Potatoes instead of red potatoes?
+Can I make these recipe with sweet potatoes?

-Yes, these creole potatoes would be just as perfect with sweet potatoes.
-You may have to experiment with the Oven temp and time.
+Yes, these creole potatoes would be just as perfect with sweet potatoes too.
+You may have to experiment with the oven temp and time.
 I think sweet potatoes may cook faster than sweet potatoes

 P/S – Here are my 5 great tips on how to bake a sweet potato